MatteoMel1985/Hands-on-Introduction-to-Linux-Commands-and-Shell-Scripting_IBM-Data-Engineering/Resolution Case Study.md

 # Congratulations!
 You completed the final project for this course!
 ```

-Our job is to fill all its 13 tasks.
+Our job is to fulfil all its 13 + 4 additional tasks.